5 Ways E-commerce Businesses Can Protect Against Package Theft

 Keep Tracking Pages Updated

 The sooner your customers can secure their package, the better.
-But, with the hecticness that comes with holiday shipping, delays are almost inevitable.
+But, with the hecticness of holiday shipping, delays are almost inevitable.

 Keeping your tracking pages updated will allow your customers to adjust their plans accordingly to increase the likelihood of being at the package destination when it arrives.